SimoKiihamaki/mcp-knowledge-graph/README.md

 This enhanced fork addresses critical limitations in the original memory server:

-1. **Context Window Optimization**: The original server always returned complete entity data with all observations, rapidly filling Claude's context window.
-Our version only returns names and types by default.
+1. **Context Window Protection**: The original server always returned complete entity data with all observations, rapidly filling Claude's context window.
+Our version always returns only names and types, with no option to get full details via `read_graph`.

 2. **Function Documentation**: Original server provided no guidance on when to use memory functions.
 We've added built-in guidelines accessible via `get_function_guidelines`.